Kevin-CodeCrew/coding_concepts_sprint_2/JavaScript_ES6.md

 > **Instructor Note:** Talk about how expressions get evaluated from right to left, instead of the other way.

-### Lightning Exercises
+### Practice

 Time to practice dot and square-bracket notation.
-Use the following object to complete the lightning exercises below.
+Use the following object to complete the exercises below.

 ```js
 const empireStateBuilding = {